What is Goodwill?

 - Purchased: Purchased goodwill is the difference between the value paid for an enterprise as a going concern and the sum of its assets less the sum of its liabilities, each item of which has been separately identified and valued.

 - Inherent: It is the value of the business in excess of the fair value of its separable net assets.
-It is referred to as internally generated goodwill and it arises over a period of time due to the good reputation of a business.
+It is referred to as internally generated goodwill, and it arises over a period of time due to the good reputation of a business.
+It can also be called as self generated or non-purchased goodwill.

-For example, if you are selling an outstanding product or providing excellent service consistently, there is a lot of chance that goodwill raises quicker.
+For example, suppose you are selling an outstanding product or providing excellent service consistently.
+In that case, there is a high chance of an increase in goodwill.

 Read More: Important Questions for Goodwill